ajsaavedra/MazeGenerator/README.md

 ##Building
 This project repo is ready to be used from Eclipse.

-In Eclipse go to: File/New/Java Project
+In Eclipse go to: File/New/Project.
+Select Java.

 Un-check "Use default location" and then click Browse and navigate to the top level directory with contains your source, libs, configs, etc.

 Eclipse will display a warning that says that your project "overlaps the location of another project".

-Give your project the directory name, and now Eclipse will let you click on the "Next" button to continue configuration of your project.
+Re-select "Use default location," and now Eclipse will let you click on the "Next" button to continue configuration of your project.

 ##Playing
 The object of the game is to get from one end to the next.